Outstanding Resilience

 of the Utah Association of the Deaf

-In 1909, Elizabeth DeLong, also known as Libbie, made history by defeating two male Deaf candidates, becoming the first female Deaf president of the Utah Association of the Deaf, an advocacy organization for accessibility and civil rights of the Utah Deaf community.
-Additionally, she became the first female Deaf president of a state chapter association of the National Association of the Deaf in the United States.
-Her victory over two Deaf male candidates in the election, despite the societal barriers, was a significant achievement.
-Women did not have the right to vote until the 19th Amendment was ratified in 1920, and the National Association of the Deaf also did not allow Deaf women members to vote in their elections until 1964.
+In 1909, Elizabeth DeLong, affectionately known as "Libbie," made history by defeating two male Deaf candidates, becoming the first female Deaf president of the Utah Association of the Deaf, an advocacy organization for accessibility and civil rights of the Utah Deaf community.
+Additionally, she became the first female Deaf president of any state chapter association of the National Association of the Deaf in the United States.
+Despite societal barriers, her victory over two Deaf male candidates in the election was a significant achievement, as women did not gain the right to vote until the ratification of the 19th Amendment in 1920, and the National Association of the Deaf did not allow Deaf women members to vote in their elections until 1964.
 Libbie's remarkable accomplishment was a testament to her perseverance, likely inspired by her involvement in Gallaudet's O.W.L.S. presidential election in 1901, a secret society for women now known as Phi Kappa Zeta.
 Her active participation in Utah's early suffrage movement also fueled her educational, political, and spiritual aspirations.
-Libbie served as president of the Utah Association of the Deaf from 1909 to 1915, delivering a speech advocating for women's suffrage at the end of her second term as president.
-This speech highlighted her commitment to advocating for women's rights and her role as a trailblazer for Deaf women in leadership positions.
-Her support for women's suffrage, as well as her significant contributions to the Utah Deaf community and the women's rights movement, continue to serve as inspiration today, underscoring the enduring impact of her work.
+Libbie served as president of the Utah Association of the Deaf from 1909 to 1915, marking a significant milestone in the organization's history.
+During her presidency, she delivered a powerful speech advocating for women's suffrage at the end of her second term.
+This speech from 1915 highlighted her strong commitment to advocating for women's rights, a passion that has inspired many and continues to empower us today.
+As a trailblazer for Deaf women in leadership roles, Libbie has supported women's suffrage and made significant contributions to both the Utah Deaf community and the women's rights movement, leaving a lasting impact through her work that continues to shape our society.

 Emma M. Emmertson, as her grandson Don Jorgenson II revealed in an interview with Carolyn Jorgenson, was a suffragette who actively participated in the Women's Suffrage Movement from the late 19th to the early 20th century.
 This movement was a significant social and political campaign that sought to secure voting rights for women.
 Emma's granddaughter, Kristan Jorgensen, also described Emma as a very strong woman on FamilySearch.org.